All Episodes

 That vote's coming up.

-It's a put up or shut up situation as far as I'm concerned.
+It's a put-up or shut-up situation as far as I'm concerned.

 Hillary and Obama have got to get it.

-If there's no there's no more fudging.
+There's no more fudging.

 You've got to stand up now.